Ayehu/custom-activities/Azure Active Directory/AzureADUpdateUser/README.md

-## AzureADUpdateUser - Activity to update a user in Azure AD for Office365.
+## AzureADUpdateUser - Activity to update a user in Azure AD.

 ##### DLL's to reference
 Microsoft.Graph.dll